ucberkeley/brc-cyberinfrastructure/tesseract-containerized/README.md

 # Build a Docker container for Tesseract4 and convert it to a Singularity container

+*This repository is no longer maintained.
+For a maintained version of materials in this tree, visit https://github.com/ucb-rit/singularity-tesseract.*

 Build a Tesseract container, push it to Dockerhub, and convert it to run as a Singularity container on Jetstream, Savio, or anyehwere else that you have the Singularity container runtime installed.